1. Introduction

 “Best execution” means:

-a) That the Firm has established this Policy that is designed to achieve the best possible result (considering all relevant factors described below), across all orders on a consistent basis, for any financial instrument covered by MiFID II when placing the orders for execution with execution venues identified in this Policy.
+a) That the Firm has established this Policy, which is designed to achieve the best possible result (considering all relevant factors described below), across all orders on a consistent basis, for financial instruments covered by MiFID II when placing orders for execution with execution venues identified in this Policy.

 b) That the Firm is committed to comply with this Policy.